-How Health Care Reform will Impact OTPs
+How Health Care Reform will Impact OTPs Grand Ballroom Salon G

-MODERATOR: Paul N. Samuels, JD, Director/President, Legal Action Center (LAC), New York, NY
+MODERATOR: Paul N. Samuels, JD, Director/President, Legal Action Center (LAC), New York, NY SPEAKERS:

-SPEAKERS:
+Suzanne Fields, MSW, Senior Advisor, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD

-Suzanne Fields, MSW, Senior Advisor, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD John O'Brien, Senior Policy Advisor, Center for Medicare and Medicaid Services (CMS), Department of Health and Human Services (HHS), Baltimore, MD Michael P. Botticelli, MEd, Deputy Director, Office of National Drug Control Policy (ONDCP), Washington, DC This closing plenary session will feature a panel discussion moderated by Mr. Paul Samuels who has been guiding work on Health Care Reform through his leadership in the Coalition for Whole Health.
+John O'Brien, Senior Policy Advisor, Center for Medicare and Medicaid Services (CMS), Department of Health and Human Services (HHS), Baltimore, MD This closing plenary session will feature a panel discussion moderated by Mr. Paul Samuels who has been guiding work on Health Care Reform through his leadership in the Coalition for Whole Health.
 Suzanne Fields will provide guidance on how OTPs can work with the states in obtaining appropriate Medicaid reimbursement through Health Care Reform initiatives.
 John O'Brien will also provide guidance on how OTPs can work with the states as Health Care Reform is executed in 2014.
-Finally, Michael Botticelli will provide guidance in support of Medication Assisted Treatment for opioid addiction through the Criminal Justice System and in improving access to care in the era of Health Care Reform.
 Conference participants should do all that they can to plan to attend this extremely informative closing plenary session since many of the questions and concerns providers have about Health Care Reform will be directly discussed and addressed.
+Passing the Baton- Announcement of the 2015 Conference Site